andytham/basic-weather-api-call/README.md

     - This means that we'll need to set an initial zip code in the state for it to access.
 - Once the API data comes back, it should display the weather for zip code `10003` (GA's zip code!!).
 - **BONUS**: If the temp is above 80, it shows up in red; if it is below 50, it shows up in blue.
+- **BONUS 2**: Put in an input field that has an `onChange` method that lets you search for the weather in any zipcode!

 ### Before you start!

 - What initial values will you need to have in state?
 - What components will you need to make?
+- When would you need to make your API call?